William Wilberforce worked closely with or was influenced by many abolitionists during the campaign to end slavery.

 James Stephen (1758 - 1832)

-was partly responsible for the abolition of the British slave trade in 1807.
+After returning to Britain he continued to campaign and was instrumental in carrying out the 1806 ban on British ships transporting slaves to French-owned territories.
+This act was partly responsible for the abolition of the British slave trade in 1807.
 Stephen later became an MP and campaigned against slavery for the rest of his life.

 James Ramsey (1733 - 1789)

-James Ramsey was a naval doctor who was asked to treat a case of dysentery which had already killed many people on board a slave ship in 1759.
+James Ramsey was a naval doctor who was asked to treat an outbreak of dysentery on board a slave ship in 1759.
 Ramsey was so shocked by the conditions on board that it led him to leave the navy and he became an Anglican minister on the Caribbean island of St Kitts.
-As a clergyman, Ramsey preached to the slaves who worked on the plantations much to the anger of the plantation owners.
+As a clergyman, Ramsey preached to the slaves who worked on the plantations, much to the anger of the plantation owners.

 Elizabeth Heyrick (d.
 1831)